It is the moment almost every teen in America dreams about: getting their driver’s license.

 As such, although everything will be emitted in the child’s name, the responsibility will fall on the parents to cover all the expenses.

-Florida law specifies that drivers must have liability insurance to get a valid driving permit.
+Florida law specifies that drivers must have learner’s permit insurance to get a valid driving license.
 In the case of teens, parents have two options.

 First, you can take the teen on your auto insurance.
 This option is common and cost-effective.
-Or, parents can purchase a separate auto insurance policy just for the teen.
-The advantage, in this case, is that you can get a higher coverage than if you were to put your teenager kid on your insurance.
+Or, parents can purchase a separate auto insurance for teenagers.
+The advantage, in this case, is that you can get a higher car insurance coverage than if you were to put your teenager kid on your insurance.
 The costs are higher as well.
 Either solution is viable as per Florida legislation, but you’ll have to decide which of the two is better for you and your teen.

 What Can Parents Do?